-Child custody battles tend to become heated and contentious.
+Custody battles tend to become heated and contentious.
 Emotions run high, parents often drag each other through the mud, and it’s generally a harrowing experience.
 This all makes sense: we love our kids and want them to be part of our lives.
 What do you need to know about child custody hearings?

 How the Court Decides on Child Custody